syncfusion-content/xamarin-docs/Xamarin/DataForm/Working-with-DataForm.md

 ![Removing data form fields at run time in Xamarin.Forms DataForm](SfDataForm_images/MoreFieldsRemove.png)

-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MoreFields1624183179.zip).
+You can download the sample from here

 ## DataFormItemManager